uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 ## Introduction
 The purpose of this project is to predict O~3~ concentrations using measurements of concentration of other pollutants and available meteorological measurements.
 Ozone might be formed when heat and sunlight cause chemical reactions between oxides of nitrogen (NO~x~) and Volatile Organic Compounds (VOC), which are also known as Hydrocarbons.
 Therefore it could be hypothesized that using measurements of NO~x~ as an independent variable a model could be developed to predict O~3~ concentrations.
 Additionally, meteorological variables such as air temperature, relative humidity(RH) and ultraviolet index (UVB - UVI) could be included as independent variables to assess their influence on temporal variability of ozone.
-As an additional step wind-related variables such as mean wind velocity and direction will be included to study their effect on temporal variability of ozone, too.

 The dataset used in this project is a CSV file about the air quality in northern Taiwan collected in 2015 [https://www.kaggle.com/datasets/nelsonchu/air-quality-in-northern-taiwan], which includes air quality data and meteorological monitoring data for research and analysis, originally from Environmental Protection Administration, Executive Yuan, R.O.C.
 (Taiwan).
 There are 25 observation stations in total.
 Columns in this CSV file are the following: